 The Company utilizes cash flows from operating activities and borrowings under its credit facilities to satisfy its liquidity and capital requirements.
-The Company believes its expected future cash flows from operating activities and unused available capacity under its revolving credit facilities, net of issued letters of credit, of \$754.7 million as of December 31, 2012, provide sufficient resources to fund the \$267.4 million purchase price for the acquisition of Vertis, ongoing operating requirements and the integration and restructuring requirements related to the acquired Vertis and Transcontinental Mexican operations, as well as future capital expenditures, debt service requirements, World Color Press single employer pension plan contributions, World Color Press MEPPs withdrawal payments, investments in future growth to create value for its shareholders and shareholder dividends.
-Borrowings under the \$850.0 million revolving credit facility were \$50.0 million as of December 31, 2012, and peak borrowings were \$104.9 million during the year ended December 31, 2012.
-The Company's borrowing capacity increased, and its ongoing cost of borrowings reduced with the execution of a \$1.5 billion debt financing agreement on July 26, 2011 (see "Description of Significant Outstanding Debt Obligations as of December 31, 2012" below).
+The Company believes its expected future cash flows from operating activities and unused available capacity under the revolving credit facility, net of issued letters of credit, of \$596.2 million as of December 31, 2013, provide sufficient resources to fund ongoing operating requirements and the integration and restructuring requirements related to acquired operations, as well as future capital expenditures, debt service requirements, World Color Press single employer pension plan contributions, World Color Press MEPPs withdrawal payments, investments in future growth to create value for its shareholders and shareholder dividends.
+Borrowings under the \$850.0 million revolving credit facility were \$209.8 million as of December 31, 2013, and peak borrowings were \$334.0 million during the year ended December 31, 2013.